These Macbeth quotes will warn you of the corruption that power and ambition for power can bring upon your life.

 What did you learn from these Macbeth quotes?

-Having power can help you to accomplish things that you might not be able to otherwise.
+Having power can help you accomplish things you might not be able to do otherwise.

 What’s your biggest takeaway from these Macbeth quotes and lines?